Your Notifications are Empty.

 No claim bonus is calculated at renewal based on the consecutive years the insured has not filed a claim.
 The discount percentage usually increases each year, following the policy terms.

 What is break-in insurance?
-What should I do in case of break-in?
+What should I do in case of a break-in?

-The time gap between the policy expiration and the renewal of the policy is known as the break-in period.
+The break-in period is the time gap between the policy expiration and the renewal.
 Your policy will remain inactive during this period.
 In case of a break-in, you are advised to renew your policy as soon as possible.
-You can complete the procedure online easily and your policy gets instantly activated.
+You can complete the procedure online easily, and your policy gets instantly activated.

-When is vehicle inspection mandatory in motor insurance?
+When is a vehicle inspection mandatory in motor insurance?

 Can I change my motor insurance provider at renewal?